caiks/WBOT02/README.md

 ![contour002_015_length](images/contour002_015_length.png)

 Here again the contrasts have increased.
+Areas that were dark seem to be darker still - even completely ignored.
+Similarly, areas that were light are now lighter still.
 That is, mode 2 potential *likelihood* appears to increase the path length in certain interesting places.
-Given that the overall *model* is larger, these increases do not necessarily come at a cost of decreases elsewhere.
+Given that the overall *model* is larger, these increases do not necessarily come at a cost of decreases elsewhere, but the dark areas suggest that there are relative decreases at least.

 *Model* 19 starts with initial *model* 15 and carries on until 1 million *events*,  `model019.json` -
 ```